Course Overview

 The long road to MSA

 In this first part, we look at the current state of our IT Architecture and dive into how we got here by laying out the gradual evolutionary process.
-We started this road in the tail-end of the eighties, just before application-centric.
+We started this road at the tail-end of the eighties, just before application-centric.
 This section will cover the following:

-• The benefits and challenges of client/server architecture
+- The benefits and challenges of client/server architecture

-• The move to application centric architectures
+- The move to application centric architectures

-• the birth of services and components
+- the birth of services and components

-• Values and problems of Component-Based Design
+- Values and problems of Component-Based Design

-• The force of low coupling (one of the drivers for architecture)
+- The force of low coupling (one of the drivers for architecture)

-• The era of Enterprise Application Integration (EAI) and Integration Patterns (EIP)
+- The era of Enterprise Application Integration (EAI) and Integration Patterns (EIP)

-• Event-Driven and Message-Oriented architectures
+- Event-Driven and Message-Oriented architectures

-• The rise of the Service-Oriented Architecture
+- The rise of the Service-Oriented Architecture

-• Promises made by Enterprise Service Bus (ESB) and the fall of SOA
+- Promises made by Enterprise Service Bus (ESB) and the fall of SOA

-• the dawn of Micro Service Architecture (MSA)
+- the dawn of Micro Service Architecture (MSA)

-• Values and characteristic of the MSA
+- Values and characteristic of the MSA

 Technical revolutions and eventual freedom